wp-plugins/wp-email-template/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/wp-email-template/#tab-reviews) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.2 - 2013/01/11 =

+<bold>Important bug fix!
+Please update now.</bold>

+* Fixed: WP Email Template apply to WooCommerce Email template when user had selected do not apply for that option.
+Thank you to [Roger Amstell](http://rapsystems.co.uk) for reporting and helping us to locate and fix these bugs.

 = 1.0.1 - 2013/01/09 =